eterey/pyvalid/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A decorator for validating types and values of input parameters of a given function.
-You can pass the set of accepted types and values as decorator's input parameters.
+You can pass the set of accepted types and values or validation function as decorator's input parameters.
 Validation process can raise the following exceptions:

 * `pyvalid.InvalidArgumentNumberError` — when the number or position of arguments supplied to a function is incorrect.